-These student loan servicers will manage your student loan payments if you have federal student loans, Direct Loans, subsidized student loans, unsubsidized student loans, Parent PLUS Loans and Grad PLUS Loans, for example.
+These servicers will manage your student loan payments if you have federal student loans, Direct Loans, subsidized student loans, unsubsidized student loans, Parent PLUS Loans and Grad PLUS Loans, for example.

-To determine your student loan servicer for private student loans, first contact your lender.
-There’s a good chance that your lender is also your student loan servicer.
-If your lender isn’t your student loan servicer, your lender can inform you which company manages your private student loans.
+To determine your loan servicer for private student loans, first contact your lender.
+There’s a good chance that your lender is also your loan servicer.
+If your lender isn’t your servicer, your lender can inform you which company manages your private student loans.

 Alternatively, you can request a free credit report from all three credit bureaus on AnnualCreditReport.com to determine who are your lenders for your private student loans.

-What happens when you get a new student loan servicer
+What happens when you get a new servicer

-Your student loan servicer is assigned after your student loan disburses.
-Typically, you can’t change your student loan servicer unless you refinance student loans.
+Your loan servicer is assigned after your student loan disburses.
+Typically, you can’t change your loan servicer unless you refinance student loans.

-However, sometimes your student loan servicer can change during the course of your student loan repayment.
-For example, the U.S. Department of Education could reassign your federal student loans to a new student loan servicer.
-Alternatively, your private student loan could be sold and you could get a new student loan servicer.
+However, sometimes your loan servicer can change during the course of your student loan repayment.
+For example, the U.S. Department of Education could reassign your federal student loans to a new loan servicer.
+Alternatively, your private student loan could be sold and you could get a new servicer.
 If either scenario happens to you, don’t panic.
-Student loans are transferred to new student loan servicers, and it could happen with your student loans.
+Student loans are transferred to new servicers, and it could happen with your student loans.

-If you get a new student loan servicer, it’s important to know these key facts:
+If you get a new loan servicer, it’s important to know these key facts:

 - Your interest rate won’t change